KuldeepPandit75/VaultMeet/backend/user/README.md

 ##### Validation Rules
 - All fields are optional
-- If password is provided, it must be at least 8 characters long
 - Username must be unique if provided
 - Email cannot be updated through this endpoint